New Update!

 What is Bottom Funnel Marketing, or BOF?

 By this stage, prospects have already interacted with TOF and MOF content, which aims to educate and build trust.
 To work as planned, BOF content needs to be highly personalized.
-It should speak to people who are already interested in your brand, and help them make the decision to follow through and convert.
-Ultimatelt, BOF content must make prospects understand why your product or service is the best choice to meet their needs.
+It should speak to people who are already interested in your brand.
+The goal is to help them decide to follow through and convert.
+Ultimately, BOF content must make prospects understand why your product or service is the best choice to meet their needs.

 Bottom-of-Funnel Tactics to Increase Conversions